 Polatuzumab vedotin is an antibody-drug conjugate (ADC) composed of the anti-mitotic agent monomethylauristatin E (MMAE) covalently conjugated, via a cleavable linker, to a CD79b-directed monoclonal antibody.
 It kills dividing cells by inhibiting cell division and inducing apoptosis.
 Polatuzumab vedotin is formulated as a powder for concentrate for solution for infusion.
 It is available as a 140mg vial and a 30mg vial, each containing 20mg/ml of polatuzumab vedotin in its reconstituted form.
 The recommended dose of polatuzumab is 1.8mg/kg administered as an intravenous infusion (IV) on day 1 of each 21-day cycle for 6 cycles.
 It should be administered in combination with bendamustine.
 The recommended dose of bendamustine is 90mg/m2/day on day 1 and day 2 of each 21-day cycle.
-The recommended dose on severity and clinical presentation of adverse events are permitted, as outlined in the summary of product characteristics.
+The recommended dose of rituximab is 375mg/m2 on day 1 of each 21-day cycle.
+Dose modifications based on severity and clinical presentation of adverse events are permitted, as outlined in the summary of product characteristics.